Perimora/RED_SECLAB/README.md

 ## Build Instructions

 To build the game binary 'RED' simply run `./build.sh`.
-The output will be in the project directory as 'RED.txt'.
+The base64 encoded output will be in the project directory as 'RED.txt'.

+The reversed engineered function offsets can be found in 'function_offsets.txt'.